Skip to the content.

 Let’s try to compile a TOSCA service template that requires inputs:

-Inputs can also be loaded from a file (locally or at a URL) as straightforward YAML:
+All inputs can also be loaded from a file (locally or at a URL) as straightforward YAML using --inputs:

 echo 'ram: 1 gib' > inputs.yaml

 By default the compiler will “resolve” the topology, meaning that it will atempt to satisfy all node template requirements and create relationships, thus completing the graph.
-However, sometimes it may be useful to disable the resolution phase in order to avoid excessive problem reports:
+However, sometimes it may be useful to disable the resolution phase in order to avoid excessive problem reports while designing:

 When you turn off the resolution phase you will indeed see no relationships in the Clout (you’ll see that the edgesOut for all vertexes is an empty list).

-Read more about how Puccini implements resolution here.
+Read more about how Puccini implements topology resolution here.

 TOSCA Functions and Constraints